oVirt/ovirt-site/source/develop/release-management/features/node/ipv6-support.html.md

 ### REST API

-REST API now contains a record called "ip" which already has the attribute "version" (4 or 6 at the moment).
-Record "ip" is present in following records (file ovirt-engine/backend/manager/modules/restapi/interface/definition/src/main/resources/api.xsd):
+REST API model contains the type called "ip", which already has the attribute "version" (4 or 6 at the moment).
+The type "ip" is referenced by the following types (according to [ovirt-engine-api-model project](https://gerrit.ovirt.org/gitweb?p=ovirt-engine-api-model.git;a=tree)):

-*   ips - container of "ip"
+*   HostNic
+*   IpAddressAssignment
 *   Network
+*   NicConfiguration
-*   HostNic
+*   ReportedDevice
-*   HostAttachement
+*   Session

 **TODO** update this paragraph with compatibility to [the implementation](https://gerrit.ovirt.org/#/c/52545/)